KyleGoslan/Digital-Media-Design/04-ControlFlow/README.md

     ```

 ### guard
-A gaurd statement is a more secure version of an if statement becuase
+A gaurd statement is a more secure version of an if statement becuase:
 1. It has to be true
 2. It has to be followed by else